rubyworks/rubytest/README.md

 Ruby test uses the [ANSI](http://rubyworks.github.com/ansi) gem for color output.

-Ruby Facets is also required for formatting methods, in particular, String#tabto.

-Because of the "foundational" nature of this library we will work on removing these dependencies for future versions, but for early development these requirements do the job and do it well.
+Because of the "foundational" nature of this library we will look at removing this dependencies for future versions, but for early development the requirements does the job and does it well.

 ## Development